awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 ## How to Get Started with Amazon ECR<a name="ecr-get-started"></a>

 To use Amazon ECR, you must be set up to install the AWS Command Line Interface and Docker\.
-For more information, see [Setting Up with Amazon ECR](get-set-up-for-amazon-ecr.md) and [Docker Basics for Amazon ECR](docker-basics.md)\.
+For more information, see [Setting Up with Amazon ECR](get-set-up-for-amazon-ecr.md) and [Getting Started with Amazon ECR using the AWS CLI](getting-started-cli.md)\.

-After you are set up, you are ready to complete the [Getting Started with Amazon ECR](ECR_GetStarted.md) tutorial\.